Mehmet Akif Ersoy: Biography

 In the same year, Mehmet Akif Ersoy joined the civil service and conducted research on contagious diseases in various locations in Anatolia.
 During these assignments, in line with his religious inclination, he gave sermons in mosques, and tried to educate the people and to raise their awareness.
 Following its success in the Young Turk revolution, he joined the Committee for Union and Progress in 1908.
 Along with fellow men-of-letters Recaizade Mahmud Ekrem, Abdülhak Hâmid Tarhan and Cenap Şahabettin, which he had met in 1913, he worked for the publication branch of the Müdafaa-i Milliye Heyeti.
 In his sermons in the mosque, he urged for the union of the different ethnicities in the Ottoman Empire.
 He was dismissed from his post at the Darülfünün in Constantinople in late 1913 due to his criticism on how the Ottoman Government acted during the Balkan wars.
 He soon resigned from his government position and other occupations, and wrote poems and articles for the publication Sırat-ı Müstakim.

 During the collapse of the Ottoman Empire, Mehmet Akif Ersoy was a fervent patriot.
 He made important contributions to the struggle for the declaration of the Turkish Republic, and advocated patriotism through speeches that he delivered in many mosques in Anatolia.
-On 19 November 1920, during a famous speech he gave in Kastamonu's Nasrullah Mosque, he condemned the Treaty of Sèvres, and invited the people to use their faith and guns to fight against Western colonialists.
+On 19 November 1920, during a famous speech he gave in Kastamonu's Nasrullah Mosque, he condemned the Treaty of Sèvres, and invited the people to use their faith and guns to fight and wage jihad (holy war) against the Western colonialists.
 When the publication Sebilürreşat, which was then operating out of Ankara, published this speech, it spread all over the country and was even made into a pamphlet distributed to Turkish soldiers.

 However, Mehmet Akif Ersoy earned himself his significant place in the history of the Republic of Turkey as the composer of the lyrics of the Turkish National Anthem.
 During the session of 12 March 1921, the Turkish Grand National Assembly officially designated his ten-quatrain poem as the lyrics of the national anthem.

 Ersoy moved to Cairo in 1925 and taught the Turkish language at a university there during his 11-year stay.
-He caught malaria during a visit to Lebanon and returned to Turkey shortly before his death in 1936.
+He caught malaria during a visit to Lebanon and returned to Turkey shortly before his death in Istanbul in 1936.

+Ersoy was an Islamist and an opponent of Kemalism.
+Despite being the poet of the national anthem, when he died, no official funeral ceremony was held by the government.
+His coffin was met by Istanbul University students in Beyazıt Square and carried to the Beyazıt Mosque by the students.
+During the funeral ceremony, students chanted slogans against the government.
 He was interred in the Edirnekapı Martyr's Cemetery in Istanbul and was the first person in the history of the Republic of Turkey to have the national anthem performed at his funeral ceremony.